 - Orientation Check-in is from 8:00-8:45am in Talley Student Union.

 - We recommend arriving early to take advantage of opportunities like getting your Wolfpack One Card (student ID) and the Veterans Student Meeting at 8:15a.m.

 - You should plan to attend the program until 5:00pm when required programming concludes.

 - Once you arrive on campus using the directions provided below, Orientation signs will direct you to the parking lots where you able to park during your Orientation.

 - The majority of the program will take place in Talley Student Union, and lunch will be provided at Fountain Dining Hall.

-Note for International Students: International transfer students will have a required presentation from the Office of International Services during Orientation.
-Details coming soon.
+Note for International Students: International transfer students will have a required presentation from the Office of International Services during Orientation

 Housing is only provided for those students living in University Housing.
 Students not living in University Housing must make their own arrangements for housing.
 Students can stay in their residence hall if they are living on campus for the spring semester or they may arrange other housing in the area.

-If you are living in University Housing, please note that you will be able to move into your residence hall room beginning at 12:00p.m. (noon) on Wednesday, January 3, 2018.
-Additional information will be emailed to you from University Housing if you have signed up to live on campus.
-If you have any questions, contact University Housing at 919.515.2440 or email@example.com.
+If you are living in University Housing, please note that you will be able to move into your residence hall room beginning at 3:00p.m. on Wednesday, January 2, 2019.
+When you arrive, check in at your building’s 24-hour service desk.
+Visit go.ncsu.edu/move-in for details and additional information will be emailed to you from University Housing if you have signed up to live on campus.
+If you have any questions, contact University Housing at 919.515.2440 or firstname.lastname@example.org.